abhishekmishragithub/Jekyll-site/about.md

 comments: false
 ---

 Hello, I am Abhishek from Mumbai, India.
 My pronouns are He/Him/His.
-I am working as a Developer Advocate [@Dozer](https://www.github.com/getdozer/dozer), a data API backend startup, lets you build low latency APIs in few minutes from any data source.
+I am an aspiring Developer Advocate and have worked previously with YugabyteDB.

 I'm a backend software engineer and DevOps, an Open Source enthusiast highly driven by dev communities and proficient in Python & its application architecture.
-Apart from my professional work, I contribute to and run a few developer communities, some conferences across India, evangelize for OSS, and D&I in the tech community.
+Apart from my professional work, I contribute to and run a few developer communities, some conferences across India, and evangelize for OSS, and D&I in the tech community.

 Side by side, I also mentor students and folks in the community.
 I like OSS (& communities) and doing infra <> DevOps work.
-I am a huge supporter of Python & the dev ecosystem around it, and I am well versed in implementing APIs (in Flask) and a bit of fronted (UI) work.
+I am a huge supporter of Python & the dev ecosystem around it, and I am well-versed in implementing backend REST APIs and a bit of fronted (UI) work.
 I Like to read and implement more on the clean code paradigm!
 I love to attend conferences.
 Please take me along if you plan to attend one :wink:.
 I also contribute to dev communities - Python India - a few local chapters as well, such as [PyCon APAC](https://twitter.com/pyconapac), [PyLadies Chennai](https://chennai.pyladies.com/), and [GDG](https://gdg.community.dev/gdg-cloud-chennai/) to name a few.

 You can find me giving talks or hosting events in dev communities over the weekend.
 [Here](https://slides.com/abhishek-mishra) is a tiny slide collection of a few of my talks (shameless plug).

-I am a coffee connoisseur and a big sucker of mechanical keyboards.
+I am a coffee connoisseur and a big sucker for mechanical keyboards.
 I've spent a lot of time reading and going into a rabbit hole of Mechanical keyboards  :nerd_face:.

-I also like reading (current read - Fooled by randomness), and I like philosophy & history as well.
+I also like reading (current read - Beyond Good and Evil by Friedrich Nietzsche), and I like philosophy & history as well.
 I have a wide range of tastes in music including Indian classical music.
 Did I mention I play Tabla (musical instrument) as well?

 **You can connect with me here ☎️👇🏻**